 Ryanair is a creative Irish airline with more complicated but potentially even cheaper fares.
 They fly mostly from London's Stansted airport to Dublin, Glasgow, Frankfurt, Lyon, Stockholm, Oslo, Venice, and Turin.
 They tend to sell out a couple weeks in advance.

 European airlines such as Lufthansa, Air France, Alitalia, SAS, KLM, and British Air also offer competitive fares.
 There's a catch: You must often buy your transatlantic flight from the airline in order to take advantage of intra-European budget fares.
 But the saving on flights within the continent can be worth an extra $100 for an overseas flight.
 In some cases, you purchase an "air pass"—a set of three or more flight coupons, each good for one nonstop flight.
 Be aware that with any air pass a flight will "cost" two coupons if you need two connecting flights to reach your destination (for instance, if you're flying on SAS from Paris to Rome, you'll transfer at SAS's hub, Copenhagen—adding up to two flights and costing two coupons).
 Check with your travel agent for details.

-RICK STEVES is the host of the PBS series Rick Steves' Europe and the author of 30 European travel guidebooks, including Europe Through the Back Door, all published by Avalon Travel Publishing.
+RICK STEVES is the host of the PBS series Rick Steves' Europe and the author of over 50 European travel guidebooks, including Europe Through the Back Door, all published by Avalon Travel Publishing.